Cambodia or Vietnam? Which Should You Visit? The Verdict Will Surprise You!

 Amen’s experience is not something new.
 It suddenly brought back bad travel memories from the past two decades.

-Africans are generally hated and undermined wherever they go for no reason whatsoever.
+Africans are generally hated and undermined wherever they go for no apparent reason.
+Many people think they are drug dealers, robbers and prostitutes, which is not the case.

-The first good impression I had developed about Cambodia when I arrived in Siem Reap on 18 December 2024 quickly evaporated.
+The first good impression I had developed about Cambodia when I arrived in Siem Reap on 18 December 2024 quickly varnished.

-It was almost Christmas, and one-way flight tickets had skyrocketed to between A$600 and 1000.
+It was almost Christmas, and one-way flight tickets had skyrocketed to between A$600 and 1000, from about A$250.
 We were in big trouble, having already lost two tickets.

-It’s not that we could not afford it.
-We didn’t want to spend all that money on a one-hour flight with another month ahead.
+It’s not that we could not afford.
+We didn’t want to spend all that money on a one-hour flight with another month ahead when entry could be rejected.

 The Value of YouTube and Why You Should Follow Other Travellers